-Now there are those who would profer a simpler solution, and they point out that Kant overlooked the medieval theory of abstraction.
+Now there are those that would prefer a simpler solution, and they point out that Kant overlooked the medieval theory of abstraction.
 The oversight, however, is multiple for there were different medieval theories and at least two of them merit our attention.

-Certainly Duns Scotus would have rejected the Kantian notion of the a prior1 for the very reasons that led him to reject the Aristotelian and Thomist view that intellect apprehends the intelligible in the sensible and grasps the universal in the particular.
+Certainly 3 Dons Scotus would have rejected the Kantian notion of the a priori for the very same reasons, a led him to reject the Aristotelian and Thomist view that intellect apprehends the intelligible in the sensible and grasps the universal in the particular.
 After all, what is presented by sense or imagination, is not actually intelligible or actually universal.
-But objective knowing is a matter of taking a look at what actually is there to be seen.
-If then intellect apprehends the intelligible in the sensible and universal in the particular, its appreheasion must be illusory, for it sees what is not there to be seen.
+But objective knowing is a matter of taking a look at what actually is there to be If then invellect apprehends the intelligible in the seen. sensible and the universal in the particular, its apprehension must be illusory, for it sees that is not there to be seen.
 None the less, we do know what is intelligible and universal.
 To account for this fact without violating his convictions on extroversion as the model of objectivity, Scotus distinguished a series of steps in the genesis of intellectual knowledge.
 The first step was abstraction; it occurs unconsciously; it consists in the impression upon intellect of a universal conceptual content.
 The second step was intellection: intellect takes a look at the conceptual content.
-The third step was a comparison of different contents with the result that intellect saw which concepts were conjoined necessarily and which were incompatible.
+The third step was a comparison of different contents with the result that intellect saw which concepts were bonjoined necessarily and which were incompatible.
 There follows the deduction of the abstract metaphysics of all possible worlds and to it one adds an intuition of the existing and present as existing and present to attain knowledge of the actual world.